nanocurrency/nano-docs/docs/protocol-design/work.md

 1. Amortization-free.
 The cost of obtaining multiple proofs should scale linearly with the number of proofs.
 This ensures fairness for all participants.
 1. Progress-free.
 Any attempt at obtaining a proof should follow a stochastic process, with no dependence on previous attempts.

-Additional requirements of parameter flexibility, constrained parallelism, and being optimization-free, are desired but not required.
+Additional requirements of parameter flexibility, constrained parallelism, and being optimization-free, are desired but not required [^1].

 ---

 ## Hardware benchmarks

+---

+[^1]: For more details on these requirements, refer to https://doi.org/10.5195/ledger.2017.48